hashicorp/terraform-provider-google/website/docs/r/cloudfunctions2_function.html.markdown

 * `docker_repository` -
   (Optional)
   User managed repository created in Artifact Registry optionally with a customer managed encryption key.

+* `service_account` -
+  (Optional)
+  The fully-qualified name of the service account to be used for building the container.

 <a name="nested_source"></a>The `source` block supports: